NetworkBlockDevice/nbd/doc/proto.md

 These values are used in the "type" field of a structured reply.
 Some chunk types can additionally be categorized by role, such as *error chunks* or *content chunks*.
 Each type determines how to interpret the "length" bytes of payload.
+If the client receives an unknown or unexpected type, other than an *error chunk*, it MUST initiate a hard disconnect.

 - `NBD_REPLY_TYPE_NONE` (0)